 160 will prepare you for the written and driving portions of your truck driving test with the following training:

 - 120 Hours Behind the Wheel, Driving on Local and Interstate Roads

 After your classes are finished, you will take your driving test on the same roads and courses where you trained.
 We give you every advantage you need to pass your CDL exam and start the career of your dreams.
-Don't delay—call now or fill out our online form to get started by choosing your training at any of 160 Driving Academy’s 25+ school locations across the Midwest!
+Don't delay—call now or fill out our online form to get started by choosing your training at any of 160 Driving Academy’s 25+ school locations across the USA!
 Check out our Facebook for more information on 160 and the CDL test.